How to Qualify for Medicaid / Medi-Cal

 Financial Security Designs has been helping Californians qualify for Medi-Cal benefits for nursing homes and in-home care for over 20 years, including denied claims.
 It’s our specialty.

-We help families minimize their share of costs and avoid recovery claims by the state.
+The bottom line is that we help families minimize their share of costs through Medi-Cal – and avoid recovery claims by the state.
 Learn more about your rights.
 Call today for a free, fast consultation: 858-673-8448.